 Fairly new at using conversion rate optimization (CRO) to boost your website sales or leads?
 Not really done much A/B testing?
 Not sure where to start?

 To help you get a great kick-start with your efforts, I have created a list of 12 simple A/B tests you should use to increase website sales or leads.
 They don’t require much website coding or development to get up and running, yet have high potential impact.
 All you need is an A/B testing tool and to create 2-3 test variations to find which convert your visitors best into more sales or leads.

-- Emphasize your unique value prop in your homepage headline
+- Emphasize your unique value proposition in your homepage headline

 - Add some short powerful testimonials on your homepage